-The Decision-makers will review the statements and any pertinent conduct history provided by the Division of Student Affairs, Office of Human Resources, or the Office of Equity, Access, & Inclusion and will determine the appropriate sanction(s) in consultation with the appropriate Senior Level Administrator.
+The Decision-makers will review the statements and any pertinent conduct history provided by the Division of Student Affairs, Office of Human Resources, or the Office of Institutional Culture and will determine the appropriate sanction(s) in consultation with the appropriate Senior Level Administrator.

-The Chair will then prepare a written deliberation statement and deliver it to the Office of Equity, Access, & Inclusion, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions.
+The Chair will then prepare a written deliberation statement and deliver it to the Office of Institutional Culture, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions.

-This report typically should be submitted to the Office of Equity, Access, & Inclusion within two (2) business days of the end of deliberations, unless the Chief Diversity Officer/Title IX Coordinator grants an extension.
-If an extension is granted, the Office of Equity, Access, & Inclusion will notify the parties.
+This report typically should be submitted to the Office of Institutional Culture within two (2) business days of the end of deliberations, unless the Chief of Institutional Culture/Title IX Coordinator grants an extension.
+If an extension is granted, the Office of Institutional Culture will notify the parties.